stiger104/AutoEncoder/README.md

 Wiki : http://deeplearning.stanford.edu/wiki/index.php/Autoencoders_and_Sparsity

-Using this wrapper, you can train/save/load the model, and the model is saved as a standard json. you can also get the hidden layer output for your next prediction module such as LR/BPR
+Using this wrapper, you can train/save/load the model, and the model is saved as ###a standard json###. you can also get the hidden layer output for your next prediction module such as LR/BPR

 The denoising auto-encoder is a stochastic version of the auto-encoder.
 Intuitively, a denoising auto-encoder does two things: